Hypercalcemia happens when blood concentration levels of calcium are too high for the human body to function properly.

 Chaste Tree is known to help regulate the parathyroid gland.
 This means that it promotes the absorption and flushing out of the excess calcium in the body caused by the gland.
 [R]

-Maintaining Good Health (Dropping Bad Habits)
+7. Maintain Good Health (Drop Bad Habits)

 By, at least temporarily, stopping bad habits such as smoking, drugs, and a lack of exercise can be crucial.
 Hypercalcemia may not be common, but it can be serious.

-Hypercalcemia is usually linked to your lifestyle, with initial diagnosis stemming from what you do.
+High calcium levels is usually linked to your lifestyle, with initial diagnosis stemming from what you do.

 Overactive parathyroid glands can be caused by what you eat or how much you are taking care of yourself.